-Chase Sapphire Reserve roadside assistance gives you a hand with flat tires, dead batteries, lockouts, and empty gas tanks.
-You’re covered for up to $50 per service call, with a maximum of 4 calls per year, for $200 in annual coverage.
-You can get help 24 hours a day, 365 days a year by calling 1-866-7978.
-But you’re not going to see a tow truck with the Chase logo roll up to your ride.
-Chase operates its roadside assistance program through the Cross Country Motor Club.
+Chase Sapphire Reserve roadside assistance helps you with flat tires, dead batteries, lockouts, and empty gas tanks.
+You’re covered for up to $50 per service call, with a maximum of 4 events per year, for $200 in annual coverage.
+You can get help 24 hours a day, 365 days a year by calling (866) 860-7978.
+Chase operates its roadside assistance program through Cross Country Motor Club.

 Here’s what’s covered by Chase Sapphire Reserve roadside assistance:

 Flat Tire: You can get help installing a spare if you already have one.
 Replacement tires are not covered.